jasonours/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach alters the current array, .map returns a new array.

 2. What is the difference between a function and a method?

+    A method s a function that belongs to an object.

 3. What is closure?

+    Closure gives you access to an outer function’s scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+    The four rules of the 'this' key word are 1.
+Window/Global Binding - when 'this' is called in the global scope, 2.
+Implicit Binding - used with dot '.' to call a function,
+    3. New Binding - when used with 'new' as a constructor function 'this' refers to the object created, and 4.
+Explicit Binding - when used with the .call and .apply methods

 5. Why do we need super() in an extended class?

+    Super() is used to pass any new attributes back up to the constructor of the parent object

 ## Project Set up